 We test fired our Yugo M47 9mm rifle at the lab bullet trap and at the range.
 Seems a PPSH but the system is more similar to the Beretta 34 SMG.
 Love it.

 We test fired our RPD semiauto build with hammer system and binary system.
 All OK.
 Ready for cleanup and finish.

 We have test fired the FMK3 semiauto build before heading to the range for more tests.
 We loved this gun and we are building more of these as we found the design way superior to the UZI and way more reliable.
 Thanks for watching

 Test fire of our Mini Uzi clone in 9mm.
 This was made using original Mini Uzi parts and lengthening the MIni UZI receiver repair channel of one inch in the back part, to accomodate a full length UZI trigger bar and spring.
 We had no choice as the original Mini UZI parts areno more available and the various homemade solutions were not reliable.
 The outlook and the balance of the original gun are preserved and the gun is reliable.

 This is the test fire of our prototype MC51K Dragon based on a 4.5" barrel.
 The locking piece is modified to make the gun open on a short 4.5" barrel and the gun is powerful but very pleasant to shoot.

 Expected price is $1500-13000 due to increasted cost of parts.
 The gun is still in development as the end cap for the special extensible brace we have developed canmot hold the energy of the 7,62 Nato cartridge for long before cracking.
 Will probably have to revert to a traditional steel end cap with folding brace.
-On a 9mm would not be a problem but this gun is a juggernaut so we have ti use strong materials.
+On a 9mm would not be a problem but this gun is a juggernaut so we will have to use strong materials.